-TheCommitment Objectiveis the foundation stone of sales training based on the Action Selling system.
-Everything hinges on the idea that you must go into every single sales call you make with a Commitment Objective in mind.
+TheCommitment Objectiveis the foundation stone of Action Selling.
+Everything else in the sales system hinges on the idea that you must go into every single sales call you make with a Commitment Objective in mind.

 TheCommitment Objectiveis so crucial to professional and successful sales calls that if you don’t have one for a call, you are wasting the customer’s time and your own.
 That’s right: Without a Commitment Objective, you have no business calling on a customer at all.
-Without a C.O., no collection of sales skills will rescue a sales call.

-As those calls progress, you will be engaged in a certain process.
-Whether you have consciously mapped out that process or not, it will include some definable milestones that you must reach on the way to a sale.
+“Well, naturally, I want the customer to agree to buy my product,” you say.
+Sure you do—eventually.
+But in business to business selling, final buying decisions are rarely made as a result of a single sales call.
+More likely you will need to make several calls to a corporate buyer or to multiple corporate buyers.
+You will be engaged in a certain sales process.
+And whether you have consciously mapped out that process or not, it will include some definable milestones that you must reach on the way to a sale.
 Those milestones might include things like “conduct a thorough needs analysis” and “meet with all key players who have a voice in the buying decision.”

 In the earlier stages of your sales process, the question isn’t, “Can I get the customer to agree to buy my product?”
-Instead, the question is, “Can I get the customer to agree to come along with me to the next logical milestone?”
+Instead, the milestone question is, “Can I get the customer to agree to come along with me to the next logical milestone?”